octo-technology/VIO/docs/index.md

 - [The edge interface](docs/edge_interface.md)
 - [The model serving](docs/model_serving.md)

 ## Install the framework

+To launch the complete stack, you'll need a minima docker install on your machine.

 `git clone git@github.com:octo-technology/VIO.git`

-Prerequisites:
-- need docker installed
-- need make installed

 ## Run the stack